November 12, 1996: Apple lays out a wild plan to get into the restaurant business, saying it will open a chain of Apple Cafes.

-Apple partnered with London company Mega Bytes International BVI for its ill-fated restaurant endeavour.
+Apple partnered with London company Mega Bytes International BVI for its ill-fated restaurant endeavor.
 The idea was, essentially, to establish a chain of high-profile cybercafes.
-The concept held a lot of appeal at a time when only 23 percent of U.S. residents enjoyed internet at home.
-(Today, that figure stands north of 87 percent.)
+The concept held a lot of appeal at a time when only 23 percent of U.S. residents enjoyed the internet at home.
+(Today, that figure stands closer to 90 percent.)

 At a time when theme restaurants like Planet Hollywood were going gangbusters, the concept of hooking up with a tech company — albeit an ailing one — to sell food seemed as serious as lots of dot-com era business plans.